-Teavana Royal English Breakfast Brewed Tea
+Teavana Royal English Breakfast

 English Breakfast is a basic black tea with a moderate level of caffeine that makes it a great way to start the day.
 Teavana's version of this classic features pleasant malty and oaky undertones.
 This tea is very close to the bygone Tazo Awake tea.

-Teavana Earl Grey Brewed Tea
+Teavana Earl Grey Creme

 Earl Grey is a staple for many tea drinkers, and Starbucks happily offers Teavana's Earl Grey Creme tea.
 This black tea is a sweet and creamy version of Earl Grey.
-As with any traditional earl grey, this version features a flavor profile of bergamot, lemon and lavender.
+As with any traditional earl grey, this version features a flavor profile of bergamot, lemon, and lavender.

 What sets the Teavana Earl Grey Creme apart from other Earl Grey teas for me is that it is not quite as peppery as I am used to.
 This is a very smooth play on the classic, and it comes across as a very mellow version.
 Earl Grey pairs very well with vanilla, and there is a Teavana Earl Grey Tea Latte standard on the Starbucks menu that features the addition of vanilla syrup and steamed milk.

-Teavana Emperor's Cloud and Mist Brewed Tea
+Teavana Emperor's Cloud and Mist

-What a mouthful.
+What a mouthful!
 This is a standard, classic green tea.
-The name hasn't been popular among my customers and I totally understand why.
+The name hasn't been popular among my customers, and I totally understand why.
 If it's too much to remember, your barista probably won't have a problem with you ordering this as a plain green tea.

-Teavana Jade Citrus Mint Brewed Tea
+Teavana Jade Citrus Mint

 Originally, Starbucks carried Tazo's Zen tea, which was a green tea with an interesting mix of citrus and spearmint.
 Teavana's more descriptively named Jade Citrus Mint is a solid competitor.
-Jade Citrus Mint contains lemon verbena, lemongrass and just a hint of spearmint.
+Jade Citrus Mint contains lemon verbena, lemongrass, and just a hint of spearmint.
 The mix may sound unconventional, but it is a thoroughly refreshing green tea.
 Jade Citrus Mint is also used for Starbucks' green iced tea.

 There are currently four Teavana herbal teas offered in Starbucks stores.
 These are the only fully decaf hot tea options.

-Teavana Mint Majesty Brewed Tea
+Teavana Mint Majesty

 This has been an extremely popular option at my store.
-Mint Majesty is a blend of both spearmint and peppermint, which creates an interesting variation on the popular peppermint teas.
+Mint Majesty is a blend of both spearmint and peppermint, which creates an interesting blend.
 There is just a hint of lemon verbena in Mint Majesty, but when I drink it, all I taste is the blend of mints.
 Mint Majesty is my number one pick for soothing a sore throat.
 It has a very refreshing flavor, and I find myself enjoying it even in warm weather.

-Teavana Peach Tranquility Brewed Tea
+Teavana Peach Tranquility

 I tend to recommend this herbal tea a lot for people who are seeking a strong flavor.
-Peach Tranquility features a combination of candied peach, pineapple, chamomile blossoms, lemon verbena and rose hips.
+Peach Tranquility features a combination of candied peach, pineapple, chamomile blossom, lemon verbena, and rosehip.
 The most prominent flavor is, of course, the candied peach.
 This may be a strange comparison, but Peach Tranquility tastes just like peach gummy rings to me.

-Teavana Passion Tango Brewed Tea
+Teavana Passion Tango

-Starbucks used to offer Tazo's Passion tea, and Passion Tango is very close.
-Passion Tango seems to feature mango and papaya most strongly, but it also contains hibiscus, lemongrass, apple and cinammon.
+Starbucks used to offer Tazo's Passion tea, and Teavana's Passion Tango is very close.
+Passion Tango seems to feature mango and papaya most strongly, but it also contains hibiscus, lemongrass, apple, and cinnamon.
 It is an interesting floral and fruity blend that is very tart.
 Passion Tango is also used for iced Passion teas in Starbucks stores.

-Teavana Pineapple Kona Pop Brewed Tea
+Teavana Pineapple Kona Pop

 This tea also comes highly recommended from me, but it features a very mild flavor.
-It is absolutely delicious, but when compared to Youthberry, Passion Tango or Peach Tranquility, it lacks some of the punch.
+It is absolutely delicious, but when compared to Youthberry, Passion Tango, or Peach Tranquility, it lacks some of the punch.
 Pineapple Kona Pop is flavored mostly with pineapple, but it is infused with orange blossom, which adds just a hint of citrus and floral flavor.